Search programs

 How do I apply to an online small business management degree program?

 Each college has its own admissions requirements, and these can vary by the type of degree and major.
-You’ll need a high school diploma, GED, or the equivalent to apply for a bachelor’s degree in small business management.
+You’ll need a high school diploma or GED to apply for a bachelor’s degree in small business management.
 You may be required to have a certain ACT or SAT score or take a placement exam.

-Graduate schools have more rigorous requirements for this degree.
-In general, you will need a bachelor’s degree in a business-related field and transcripts from every post-secondary institution you’ve attended.
+Graduate schools have more rigorous requirements.
+In general, you will need a bachelor’s degree in a business-related field and transcripts from every postsecondary institution you’ve attended.
 Competitive programs may require a personal statement or letters of recommendation.
 Speak with an admissions counselor before applying to ensure you understand and have met the requirements.

 How much does an online small business management degree cost?